 - Immediate proximity to the large U.S. market

-- All-round development of trade relations (CETA with the EU)
+- Development of trade relations (CETA with the EU)

 - Excellent business environment

 - Dependent on the U.S. economy (1/2 of FDI stock, integration of the two countries’ automotive industries) and energy prices

 - Loss of competitiveness in manufacturing companies due to low labor productivity

 - Insufficient R&D expenditure